andrew/ultimate-awesome/README.md

 - [awesome-42-freelance-42paris](https://github.com/CamilleHbp/awesome-42-freelance-42paris) - Awesome list for the 42paris campus freelances.
 Aggregates the best tips and tools for french freelancers.
 - [awesome-ast](https://github.com/chadbrewbaker/awesome-ast) - Tools for AST hacking.
 - [Awesome-Open-domain-Dialogue-Models](https://github.com/cingtiye/Awesome-Open-domain-Dialogue-Models) - Awesome Open-domain Dialogue Models，高质量开放域对话模型集合.
+- [fucking-awesome-privacy](https://github.com/Correia-jpv/fucking-awesome-privacy) - Awesome Privacy - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.
+With repository stars⭐ and forks🍴.
 - [Awesome-Reading-List](https://github.com/EanNewton/Awesome-Reading-List) - Collection of STEM articles and tidbits you can read over a lunch break.
 - [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.
 - [Interview-Preparation](https://github.com/ElizaLo/Interview-Preparation) - Awesome list and code for Interview Preparation based on HackerRank, LeetCode, etc. on Python and C++.